peterlgarland/WinCertes/README.md

 - Import of certificate and key into chosen CSP/KSP, enabling compatibility with HSMs
 - Support of any ACMEv2 compliant CA, including Let's Encrypt and Let's Encrypt Staging (for tests/dry-run)
 - Windows Installer for easy deployment, but you must have .NET 5.0 Runtime installed
+- GUI option for super easy use
+   - Currently limited to HTTP Validation via IIS or the Standalone Http Challenge Server
+   - Ability to rebind Certificate to an IIS Site
+   - Update Scheduled Task and PS Script
+   - View and Revoke the issued certificates
-- Configuration is stored in Registry
+- Shared Configuration is stored in Registry for both CLI and GUI
 - Support for certificate revocation
 - Logs activity to STDOUT and file